 The following document provides guidance relating to unauthorised development.

-You can report potential unauthorised building developments online (opens in new window).
+You can report potential unauthorised building developments using the link below.

-Read below for further information of what will happen to your complaint.
+Read on for further information of what will happen to your complaint.
 Please note all complaints are treated confidentially.

 Top of page

 We will acknowledge your complaint within two working days and let you know the name of the officer who will be dealing with your complaint (unless you have already contacted that officer direct and he has already confirmed this information to you).